 An extra solution: An opportunity to cross-promote

-More text on the page meant more chance to add links and therefore cross-sell.
+More text on the page meant more chance to add links and therefore cross-sell, one of the most important thing to manage, according to exterps at mattbrandenburg.com.
 All product descriptions were possible were given links at the end e.g. looking for nike trainers?
 This was done on virtually every page.
 I did this for cross selling as much as SEO.
 When a user landed on the men’s nike trainers section they were given the chance to quickly find women’s nike trainers section.

 At every stage, the changes made to the site were measured with Google Analytics and they were consistently proved to be making more money as people found products more easily.